Mercenary: 15th and 16th centuries

+Niccolò Machiavelli generally argued against the use of mercenary armies in his book of political advice The Prince.
+His rationale being that mercenaries are disloyal and will either betray their employer, or lose to the enemy.

+Irish kern and gallowglass mercenaries.
+Drawing by Albrecht Dürer, 1521.

 The Stratioti or Stradioti (Italian: Stradioti or Stradiotti; Greek: Στρατιώτες, Stratiotes) were mercenary units from the Balkans recruited mainly by states of Central and Southern Europe from the 15th century until the middle of the 18th century.
 The Stratioti were recruited in Albania, Greece, Dalmatia, Serbia, and later Cyprus.
 Most modern historians have indicated that the Stratioti were mostly Albanians.
 According to a study by a Greek author, around 80% of the listed names attributed to the Stratioti were of Albanian origin while most of the remaining ones, especially those of officers, were of Greek origin; a small minority were of South Slavic origin.
 Among their leaders there were also members of some old Byzantine Greek noble families such as the Palaiologoi and Comneni.
 The Stratioti were pioneers of light cavalry tactics during this era.
-In the early 16th century heavy cavalry in the European armies was principally remodeled after Albanian Stratioti of the Venetian army, Hungarian hussarss, and German mercenary cavalry units (Schwarzreitern).
+In the early 16th century, heavy cavalry in the European armies was principally remodeled after Albanian Stratioti of the Venetian army, Hungarian hussarss, and German mercenary cavalry units (Schwarzreitern).
 They employed hit-and-run tactics, ambushes, feigned retreats, and other complex maneuvers.
 In some ways, these tactics echoed those of the Ottoman sipahis and akinci.
 They had some notable successes also against French heavy cavalry during the Italian Wars.
 They were known for cutting off the heads of dead or captured enemies, and according to Commines they were paid by their leaders one ducat per head.